kittiphonp/CAV20Impl/README.md

 When you run the script `generate_mytable1.sh`, the following files will be created:

-- `mytable1.txt` ... a reproduction of table1 in paper.pdf
+- `mytable1.txt` ... a reproduction of table1 in our paper
 - `mydata`       ... log file